bgcarlisle/cthist/README.md

 # cthist

-This package provides functions for mass-downloading historical clinical trial registry entry data.
+This package provides functions for mass-downloading and interpreting historical clinical trial registry entry data.

 ## How to install